-In France we obtained a 66-year time series on the Corporate EBITDA as % of Gross Value Added - see Appendix B.1.3.a.
-In Q III 2021 this metric declined to 32,3%.
+In France we obtained a 74-year time series on the Corporate EBITDA as % of Gross Value Added - see Appendix B.1.3.a.
+In Q II 2023 this metric declined to 31,3%.
 The 65-year average is 31,5%.
-Thus in Q III 2021 French Corporate EBITDA stood at 103% of its long-term average.
+Thus, in Q II 2023 French Corporate EBITDA stood at 99,4% of its long-term average.

 The second metric for monitoring corporate profitability in France is the time series of LTM eps for the CAC All Tradeable index - Appendix B.1.3.b.
-The Appendix shows that aggregate eps in Q III 2021 recovered from the steep drop in 2020.
-A look at the graph shows that this profit metric continues to be just above right on the trend-line - confirming the picture from Appendix B.1.3.a.
+The Appendix shows that aggregate EPS in Q II 2023 declined to €244,76 from €264,13 same time year ago - a decrease by ca. 7,3%.
+A look at the graph shows that this profit metric continues to be clearly above the trendline but converging back.

-Thus the conclusion on the level of corporate profits in France is that they are back at their historical averages.
+Thus, the conclusion on the level of corporate profits in France is that they are clearly above their historical averages but converging back to multi-year trendline.